gskapka/eth-key-gen/README.md

 ## :black_nib: _Notes for Riccardo_

-**❍** The OPSEC of running this script not very strong!!
-It console logs the private key, so make sure no one is watching over your shoulder!!
+**❍** The OPSEC of running this script not very strong!
+It logs the private key to the console with no warning, so make sure no one is shoulder surfing your!

 **❍** If you look in `./lib/generate-key-pair.js` you'll see line 41 is where the private key is logged to the console.
 Comment that out if you don't want better OPSEC!